 You can check locations and availabilities here.

-There have also been some new “dockless” hire services where you can find a bike then leave it at any location within their coverage area – all tracked by technology and accessed through an app on your phone.
+There are also some “dockless” hire services where you can find a bike then leave it at any location within their coverage area – all tracked by technology and accessed through an app on your phone.
 These have not been fully successful.
-Currently opeating areas vary across the different London Boroughs.
+Each year we find some have gone and some new ones have arrived.
+Operating areas vary across the different London Boroughs.
 There have also been problems with blocking public spaces, vandalism and theft.

 Other cycle hire options

 There are many other cycle hire shops.
 Here are some we are aware of: